-When children still in formal second level education take part in Concern events without teacher supervision, Concern will seek permission directly from the child's parents/guardian and school for the child to participate in overnight trips, travel and external events (not on the school/youth centre site or online without teacher/youth leader supervision).
+When children still in formal second level education take part in Concern engagements and activities without teacher supervision, Concern seeks permission directly from the child's parents/guardian and school.
+This includes overnight trips, travel and external events (not on the school/youth centre site or online without teacher/youth worker supervision).

-In all other cases, where the child's involvement is being arranged through the school (and teachers are attending a Concern event), it is expected that the school will follow its own child protection procedures and permission procedures.
-This includes for example attendance at workshops, talks, collections, fairs, and any other Concern events taking place outside the school premises.
-In this case, Concern will not be seeking permission forms; however we will seek the following information from teachers:

-- Permission to use photos and video of the event in the media, online and in promotional materials, including permission to name schools and/or individual students; - Information on students medical requirements, allergies, dietary requirements, or other special needs (where relevant to the activities taking place).
+In cases where the child's involvement is being arranged through the school with a teacher in attendance, it is expected that the school will follow its own child protection procedures and permission procedures.
+This includes attendance at workshops, talks, collections, fairs, and any other Concern events taking place outside the school premises.
+In this case, Concern will not seek permission forms; however we will ask for information about any medical requirements, allergies, dietary requirements, or other special needs (where relevant to the activities taking place) of students attending to ensure that all students can access the engagement in a safe and meaningful way.

-Emailing Students/Young People under 18
+Emailing Young People under 18